shijuvar/gokit/training/README.md

 * A deep dive into gRPC and Protocol Buffers.
 * Working with CockroachDB - A distributed, fault-tolerant database
 * Managing Transactions in Microservices.
-* A deep dive into cloud-native messaging systems: NATS and NATS Streaming Server.
+* A deep dive into cloud-native messaging systems: NATS 2.0, NATS Streaming and NATS JetStream.
 * Building Event-Driven Microservices with NATS.
 * Building Microservices with Event Sourcing and CQRS.
 * Microservices development with Go kit.